Adrriii/Bomberman/README.md

 ```

-You can use teleportation only with the a server on port 7777, and an other on 7778.
+You can use teleportation only with a server on the port 7777, and another on 7778.
+If needed you can customize the ports and adresses in network.py
 By default, the map "maps/map0" is used, but you can generate you own map (*mymap*) and use it as follows:

 ```